- What Is Your Locus of Control?

 - There really is no such thing as “luck.”

-- Unfortunately, an individual’s worth often passes unrecognized no matter how hard she tries.
+- Unfortunately, an individual’s worth often passes unrecognized no matter how hard they try.

 - In the long run, people get the respect they deserve.